acoadou/alpaca-cpp/README.md

 ## Highlights

-- **Comprehensive endpoint coverage** for accounts, account configuration, activities, orders (including advanced order classes), positions, assets, calendar/clock data, portfolio history and watchlists.
+- **Comprehensive endpoint coverage** for accounts, account configuration, activities, equities/options/crypto/OTC orders, positions, assets, calendar/clock data, portfolio history and watchlists.
-- **Domain specific clients** for trading, market data, and broker operations mirroring the layout of the official Alpaca SDKs, with environment presets for paper and live trading.
+- **Domain specific clients** for trading, market data, and broker operations mirroring the layout of the official Alpaca SDKs, with environment presets for paper and live trading and full support for onboarding, funding, and managed portfolio flows.
-- **Market data helpers** for fetching latest trades/quotes, historical bars, single and multi-symbol snapshots, plus options snapshots and chains from Alpaca Market Data APIs.
+- **Market data helpers** for fetching latest trades/quotes, historical bars, order books, corporate actions, market movers, single and multi-symbol snapshots, plus options snapshots and chains from Alpaca Market Data APIs.
 - **Typed request models** that perform lightweight validation before hitting the API and cursor ranges that iterate paginated endpoints while honouring `Retry-After` headers and applying exponential backoff with jitter.
 - **Extensible transport** abstraction with a libcurl-based implementation bundled by default.